artOfSoftware/onty-webmail-seleniumTest-dotnet/README.md

 ## To do

 The following tests still need to be written:
+1. Changing the Password
    1. Actually change the password, logout, and try to login using new password
+   1. Try changing to blank password (negative test)
+   1. Try entering mismatching passwords when changing password (negative test)
-2. Create a new account, and try to login
+1. Create a new account, and try to login
    1. Try to create a new account with duplicate username (negative test)
-   2. Try to create a new account with duplicate email (negative test)
+   1. Try to create a new account with duplicate email, same as an already existing account (negative test)